aim-rsf/browseMetadata/README.md

 ℹ Three outputs have been saved to your output directory. ℹ Open the two html files in your browser for full screen viewing.
 ```

+The files are saved to your current working directory.
+If you want to save them in a different location either change your current working directory or change the `output_dir` argument of the `browseMetadata.R` function to your specified path.

 See [here](https://github.com/aim-rsf/browseMetadata/blob/big-refactor/inst/outputs/) for example outputs (in your own output directory, you should see these same outputs).
 The BROWSE_table html summarises the dataset and each table in the dataset; this will be a useful reference to have open when you run the `mapMetadata.R` function below.
 The BROWSE_bar html, pasted below for convenience, is a simple bar plot summarising the dataset.
 The BROWSE_bar csv file contains the data used to make this bar plot.